patrick-choe/mojang-spigot-remapper/README.md

 ### How to use

+- Prerequisite: Run BuildTools with `--remapped` option.
 - Setup by applying the plugin to the project.
 See above for more details.
-   - This will add `spigotMapping` and `mojangMapping` configurations along with `remap` task to the project.
+   - This will add `remap` task to the project.
-- Configure `spigotMapping` and `mojangMapping` in dependency handler scope.
+- Configure `remap` task.
+Advanced configuration option is available in the below section.
    - Example:
       ```kotlin
+      tasks {
-      dependencies {
+          remap {
-          "..."
-          mojangMapping("org.spigotmc:minecraft-server:1.17-R0.1-SNAPSHOT:maps-mojang@txt")
-          spigotMapping("org.spigotmc:minecraft-server:1.17-R0.1-SNAPSHOT:maps-spigot@csrg")
+              version.set("1.18.1")
           }
+      }
       ```
 - Run `remap` task to remap mojang-mapped jar artifact to spigot-mapped.
-   - Advanced configuration option is available below.

 ---